 Unfortunately, many members of the IWC ignore these facts.
 These members of the IWC are opposed to any whaling irrespective of the science and status of the stocks.
 Their "conservation" is total prohibition of whaling and their position cannot be justified by science and international law, including the ICRW.
-If they cannot agree with the purpose of the ICRW, which is sustainable utilization of whales, they should withdraw their membership and leave the IWC.
+If they cannot agree with the purpose of the ICRW, which is sustainable utilization of whales through the proper conservation of whale stocks, they should withdraw their membership and leave the IWC.